 Jacky Rosen has lived in Nevada for nearly 40 years.
 She is the granddaughter of immigrants and grew up in a working class family.
 As the first in her family to graduate from college, Jacky worked two jobs and took out student loans to make ends meet.
-She waited tables over the summers, including at Caesars Palace in Las Vegas, and she was a proud member of Culinary Workers Union Local 226.
+She waited tables, including at Caesars Palace in Las Vegas, and was a proud member of Culinary Workers Union Local 226.

-When Jacky started her career as a computer programmer and software developer, she kept working as a waitress on the weekends to pay her bills.
+When Jacky started her career as a computer programmer and software developer, she worked as a banquet waitress on the weekends to pay her bills.
 She broke barriers in the male-dominated tech industry, working for major companies in Nevada.
-Later, Jacky stepped away from her career to take care of her aging parents and in-laws when they got sick.
+Later, Jacky stepped away from her career to take care of her parents and in-laws as they got older and had health problems.

 As the former President of Congregation Ner Tamid, the state’s largest synagogue, Jacky led a team to construct one of the largest solar arrays in Henderson through a public-private partnership.
-The solar investment cut the synagogue’s energy bills by up to 70%.
+The solar investment cut the synagogue’s energy bills by up to 70 percent.

 Now Jacky sees an opportunity to step up again and make a difference for Nevada families by serving in the Senate, where she will have the backbone to oppose President Trump’s agenda when his actions threaten our state.

 Jacky lives in Henderson with her husband Larry, a radiologist.
-Her daughter Miranda is a college student and a product of Nevada’s public schools.
+Her daughter Miranda is a recent college graduate and a product of Nevada’s public schools.